cloudflare/json-schema-tools/README.md

 ### `@cloudflare/json-schema-transform`

 [`json-schema-transform`](workspaces/json-schema-transform/README.md) is a collection of utility functions, most of which are either callbacks intended for use with `json-schema -walker`, or make use of `json-schema-walker` internally.

-## Evaluating instances against schemas

-_These packages have not yet been created._

-While we do not include a validator, as many excellent ones are available, we do have packages that build on validation and hyper-schema.

-Eventually we hope to provide a full JSON Hyper-Schema implementation and generic hyperclient, although this is some ways off.
+This package will eventually include transforms for converting one draft to another.

+Among other things, this makes replacements for the internals of the deprecated `json-schema-example-loader` package available outside of Webpack.
+See `json-schema-apidoc-loader` for use with Webpack.

+### `@cloudflare/json-hyper-schema`

+[`json-hyper-schema`](workspaces/json-hyper-schema/README.md) is an implementation of the JSON Hyper-Schema specification, supporting both static (currently) and dynamic (in the future) use of Hyper-Schemas.
+Eventually, we hope to build a fully-featured hyperclient based on this package.

+Currently, this just includes some utilities for looking up link description objects and resolving URI Templates from an instance.
+Some of these utilities are replacements for internals of the deprecated `json-schema-example-loader`.

 ### `@cloudflare/json-schema-test`

+_This package has not yet been created._

 Applies schema validation to API requests and responses.
-This primarily leverages JSON Hyper-Schema but other utilities such as a [Jest](https://facebook.github.io/jest/) matcher for regular schema validation are included.
+This will primarily leverage JSON Hyper-Schema but other utilities such as a [Jest](https://facebook.github.io/jest/) matcher for regular schema validation will be included.

-### `@cloudflare/json-hyper-schema`

-The beginnings of an implementation of JSON Hyper-Schema.

 ## Applications and application support

-_These packages have not yet been created._

 Currently, the only application provided is an API documentation system known as "Doca".
 This is a refactored and re-designed version of [our existing Doca suite](https://github.com/cloudflare/doca)

-### `@cloudflare/doca-scaffold`
+### `@cloudflare/doca`

 Scaffolding system to generate API documentation apps.

 Replaces the existing `doca` package, which is now deprecated.

+### `@cloudflare/doca-default-theme`

+The default UI for documentation apps scaffolded by `@cloudflare/doca`.

+Will eventually fully replace `doca-bootstrap-theme`, but currently this is a bare-bones display of the processed JSON Schemas.
+It is provided mainly for debugging purposes and as a starting point for 3rd-party UI themes.

+### `@cloudflare/json-schema-ref-loader`

+[Webpack](https://webpack.js.org/) loader that uses `json-schema-transform` and other packages to load schemas written in JSON, JSON5, YAML, or JavaScript formats and dereference all `$ref` occurrences.
+All referenced schemas are added as dependencies.

+Currently this loader can only be used with schemas that do not have any cyclic references as dereferencing is the only option for loading.

+Replaces `json-schema-loader`

-### `@cloudflare/doca-loader`
+### `@cloudflare/json-schema-apidoc-loader`

-[Webpack 2](https://webpack.js.org/) loader that uses `json-schema-transform` and other packages to convert a set of schemas into a form suitable for display as documentation.
+[Webpack](https://webpack.js.org/) loader that uses `json-schema-transform` and other packages to convert de-referenced (no `$ref`s) into a form suitable for generating documentation, including examples.

-Replaces both `json-schema-loader	` and `json-schema-example-loader` in the Doca system.
-Note that `json-schema-loader` is still supported as it is a useful simple utility, while `json-schema-example-loader` is deprecated.

-### `@cloudflare/doca-components`

-React components for `doca-scaffold`-generated apps.
-Exactly how these relate to or replace the old doca theme system is TBD.
+Replaces `json-schema-example-loader`

 ## Installation